codepath/android_guides/Networking-with-the-Fast-Android-Networking-Library.md

                         // handle error
                      }
                  });
-/*-- Note : TypeToken and getAsParsed is important here --*/
+/*-- Note : YourObject.class, getAsObject and getAsObjectList are important here --*/
 ```

 ### Downloading a file from server